Rabi Lamichhane: Controversial Release from Nakkhu Jail

 In 9 September 2025, during the Gen Z protests in Nepal, politician Lamichhane was released from custody at Nakkhu Prison in Lalitpur amid widespread unrest and handed over to his wife Nikita Poudel.
 A circulated letter, bearing the seal of Nakkhu prison, stated that Lamichhane was released under “special circumstances” on the orders of the Home Secretary, citing potential injustice from delays in legal proceedings.
 Prison authorities later denied issuing the letter, calling it unauthorized.

 Crowds of Rastriya Swatantra Party supporters gathered in front of Nakkhu Prison demanding Lamichhane’s release.
 According to reports, senior RSP politicians, including Members of Parliament Hari Dhakal, DP Aryal, and Bipin Acharya, joined the demonstrations and warned prison officials that Lamichhane must be freed.
 After Lamichhane was released from Nakhkhu Jail, all inmates left the facility due to the absence of police at their security posts.
 During the protests, over 13,000 inmates escaped from prisons across Nepal, making it one of the largest prison breaks in the country’s history.

 After prison authorities issued a notice ordering all escaped inmates to surrender, warning that failure to comply would result in additional penalties, Lamichhane voluntarily returned to Nakkhu Jail on 13 September 2025 carrying his belongings.
+Rabi Lamichhane was re-released after submitting Rs 37.4 million Bail bond on 19 December 2025 as per the order of Rupandehi District Court in Bhairahawa district.